josmar-crwdstffng/angular/aio/content/guide/binding-syntax.md

 Angular binding distinguishes between HTML attributes and DOM properties.

-Attributes initialize DOM properties and you can configure them to modify an element's behavior.
+Attributes initialize DOM properties and you can configure them to modify the behavior of an element.
 Properties are features of DOM nodes.

 *   A few HTML attributes have 1:1 mapping to properties; for example,